SamanaPranesh/Screening-Test---Iris-/README.md

    The data is trained on different regression and classification models.
 The standard metrics indicating the performance of the model will be displayed on the screen.

-   *Note: If the prediction type is regression, the following metrics will be displayed: Mean Absolute Error, Mean Squared Error, R-squared.*
+   *Note: If the prediction type is regression, the following metrics will be displayed: Mean Absolute Error, Mean Squared Error, R-squared and Root mean squared.*
    ## Regression Metrics (if prediction type is regression):

 | Model                 | Mean Squared Error | Root Mean Squared Error | Mean Absolute Error | R-squared |